pybel/pybel/docs/source/io.rst

 the :code:`STATEMENT_GROUP`, which has higher priority).
 This behavior can be disabled by setting this to :code:`False` to re-enable strict parsing.

-Warn on Singleton
-*****************
-By default, this is set to :code:`True`.
-Because of the quirks of PyParsing and the PyBEL implementation, some BEL relations with errors that occur in either the relation or the object will still result in the node for the subject being added to the graph.

-The BEL specification states that a single node is valid.
-This might be useful for defining protein complexes, and some other uses.
-However, because it is generally impossible to foresee all errors, and furthermore, it is more likely that a single node is due to an error than on purpose, a warning is raised.
-If you are sure that your document is correct, this can be disabled by setting it to :code:`False`.

 Reference
 ~~~~~~~~~